 Developer Sandboxes can be refreshed once per day, and have a data and file storage limit of 200MB each.

 2. Developer Pro Sandbox

-Developer Pro Sandboxes are very similar to standard Developer environments but have slightly higher storage limits.
-They provide you with 1GB for both data storage and file storage.
-The refresh limit stays at 1 day.
+Developer Pro Sandboxes are very similar to standard developer environments but have slightly higher storage limits.
+They provide you with 1GB for both data storage and file storage, and the refresh limit is one day.

-Developer Pro Sandboxes are only included with Unlimited & Performance editions of Salesforce, but can be purchased separately.
+Developer Pro Sandboxes are only included with Unlimited and Performance editions of Salesforce, but can be purchased separately.

 3. Partial Copy Sandbox

-Partial Copy Sandboxes are included with Enterprise, Unlimited & Performance edition Salesforce licenses, and can be purchased separately
+Partial Copy Sandboxes are included with Enterprise, Unlimited, and Performance edition Salesforce licenses, and can also be purchased separately.

-The Partial Copy Sandbox has a refresh interval of 5 days, and allows data storage up to 5GB, and file storage mirrors that of your production Org.
+The Partial Copy Sandbox has a refresh interval of five days, and allows data storage up to 5GB, with file storage mirroring that of your production org.

 4. Full Sandbox